Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Introduction

 As one can see from the above, the complete description of real-time quantum dynamics out of the equilibrium for arbitrary Luttinger liquid QPC still remains a very challenging task.
-However, there are some theoretical hints\cite{28,30,31,32,33} on the fact, that even in the case of interacting electrons that complicated, their charge transfer statistics\cite{26,27,29} still represents a much more simple and much more general picture.
-Especially, from the times of well-known Levitov and Lesovik papers\cite{26,27}, where authors derived in the lowest orders in tunnel coupling a remarkable generic (Levitov-Lesovik) formula for cumulant generating function of non-interacting electrons, it has been understood \cite{28} that above mentioned extremely complicated (and strictly speaking, unknown in its details) picture of electron real-time correlations in any Luttinger liquid QPC should not be relevant for electron counting statistics at least in the long-time limit of their tunneling through the junction\cite{28}.
-Interestingly, this point of view is indirectly supported by a number of parallel investigations on another aspects of electron transport in quasi-one dimensional electron systems, such as: 1)the validity of linked cluster theorem for orthogonality catastrophe calculation\cite{30}; 2)general relation between high order cumulants derived from the summation of selected linked-cluster diagrams in lowest order in electron tunneling\cite{31}; 3) simple expression for Fano factor from complicated exact BSG model solution reported in Ref.[24]; 4)Sukhorukov-Loss perturbative prediction\cite{32} about the universality of Fano-factor for interacting and non-interacting electrons; 5) the possibility to incorporate electron-electron interactions into functional bosonization description of weakly constricted 1D quantum wires reported in Refs.[21,44,45] together with predicted in Refs.[35,36] consequence about electron charge fractionalization in certain full counting statistics measurements; 6)recent observation by Gutman and Heiblum \cite{33} about universal noise formula for quantum Hall edge states, which follows from common statistical mechanics.
+However, there are some theoretical hints\cite{28,30,31,32,33} on the fact, that even in the cases of interacting electrons being that complicated, respective charge-transfer statistics\cite{26,27,29} of a given tunnel junction still represents a much more simple and much more general picture.
+Especially, from the times of well-known Levitov and Lesovik papers\cite{26,27}, where authors derived in the lowest orders in tunnel coupling a remarkable generic (Levitov-Lesovik) formula for cumulant generating function of non-interacting electrons, it has been understood \cite{28} that above-mentioned extremely complicated (and strictly speaking, unknown in its details) picture of electron real-time correlations in any Luttinger liquid QPC should not be relevant for electron counting statistics at least in the long-time limit of their tunneling through the junction\cite{28}.
+Interestingly, this point of view is indirectly supported by a number of parallel investigations on another aspects of electron transport in quasi-one dimensional electron systems.
+These aspects are: 1)the validity of a linked cluster theorem for the orthogonality catastrophe calculation\cite{30}; 2)a common general relation between high order cumulants derived from the summation of selected linked-cluster diagrams in lowest order in electron tunneling\cite{31}; 3) simple expression for Fano factor from complicated exact solution of boundary-sin-Gordon-(BSG-)model being reported in Ref.[24]; 4)Sukhorukov-Loss perturbative prediction\cite{32} about the universality of Fano-factor for interacting and non-interacting electrons; 5) the possibility to incorporate electron-electron interactions into functional bosonization description of weakly constricted 1D quantum wires reported in Refs.[21,44,45] together with the prediction \cite{35,36} of the electron charge fractionalization in certain full counting statistics measurements; 6) derivation of universal noise formula for quantum Hall edge states from common arguments of quantum statistical mechanics \cite{33}.
+7) Another recent important indirect evidences of the universality in non-equilibrium transport characterisitcs of tunnel junctions are the universality established in Ref.[48] for finite-time dynamics of heat current in one-dimensional tunnel contact and, as well, the unexplained similarity between a picture of quantum fluctuations in resonant-level- and boundary-sin-Gordon models on a finite time-scales\cite{49}.
+As well, several analytical results out-of-the equilibrium \cite{51,52} on correlation effects in electron transport in the exactly solvable resonant-level model, including recurrence relation (6) from Ref.[51], can also serve as indirect arguments for the possibility of exact treatment of time-dependent electron transport in interacting tunnel junctions.